(sometimes called Christenings)

 The clergy at St Peter's-in-the-Forest always feel it a great privilege to be asked to conduct a funeral or offer a Funeral Requiem, and we are always very pleased and willing to help in any way we can.

-In the first instance, please ask your Funeral Director to contact the Vicar or Parish Administrator.
+In the first instance, please ask your Funeral Director to contact the Vicar or his PA.